ben-aaron188/textwash/README.md

 # Textwash

-Textwash is an automated text anonymization tool written in Python.
-The tool can be used to anonymize unstructured text data.
+Textwash is an automated text anonymisation tool written in Python.
+The tool can be used to anonymise unstructured text data.
 To achieve this, Textwash identifies and extracts personally-identifiable information (e.g., names, dates) from text and replaces the identified entities with a generic identifier (e.g., Jane Doe is replaced with PERSON_FIRSTNAME_1 PERSON_LASTNAME_1).

 ## Quick start guide

 Textwash is built in Python3.
 To run the software, it is recommended to first create an Anaconda environment and install the required dependencies.
+For details on how to get and install Anaconda, click [here](https://www.anaconda.com/products/distribution).

     $ conda create -n textwash python=3.7
     $ conda activate textwash